MikroElektronika/mikrosdk_click_v2/clicks/efuse2/details.md

 ## Example Description

-> This is an example that demonstrate the use of the eFuse 2 click board.
+> This is an example that demonstrate the use of the eFuse 2 Click board.

 **The demo application is composed of two sections :**